 Big data and data analytics is a common thread among many of the other trending technology areas, such as IoT, AI, ML and cloud computing.

 Once again, open source is delivering many of the leading RDBMS (Relational Data Base Management Systems), analytics engines and distributed computing solutions needed in this space.
 These include EDB PostgreSQL, MariaDB, MongoDB, Apache Spark, Apache Cassandra, Apache Kafka and Hadoop.

 One additional open source project is worthy of mention.
 Managing exponential data growth is a major issue.
 Big data and analytics are forcing organizations to think carefully about storage variety, volume and velocity.

 Ceph is the open source software-defined storage solution that is helping solve this problem.
 Take a look at this SUSE blog to see why.

-Watch out for part 2 of my blog series, when I’ll cover the remaining 5 of the top 10 technology trends and explain why open source is in the spotlight.
+Take a look at part 2 of my blog series, where I cover the remaining 5 of the top 10 technology trends and explain why open source is in the spotlight.